kevaldoshi17/TiSAT/README.md

 # TiSAT

-The official implementation of our work "TiSAT: Time Series Anomaly Transformer".
+The official implementation of our work "Reward Once, Penalize Once: Rectifying Time Series Anomaly Detection".

 Download and extract the files to the root folder from here https://usf.box.com/s/bkpyedbpm40dkwtndy9mi6rhivmw5imp